indigorose8/PyPong/index.md

 ```

+All the keys on the keyboard can have keybindings; the special keys need `< >` the alphabetical keys are just in `" "`.

 ***

-##Task 5 - What else do the balls and paddle need to do?
+##Task 5 - What else does the Pong game need?

 * move the paddle up & down
 * bounce the ball of the paddle